Frequently Asked Questions

 Does OU Law offer spring or summer enrollment?

-Entering J.D. students may only begin in August, unless they are selected for our Early Admissions Program which begins in May.
+Entering J.D. students may only begin in August, unless they are selected for our 1LS Program which begins in May.
 Transfer and visiting students are considered each semester.

 What would you recommend for a prospective student to do before selecting a law school?

 Visit each law school you’re considering.
 Sit in on a class, tour the facilities and talk with actual law students.
-The best law school for you is the one that fits you.
+The best law school for you is the one wtih the best fit.

 How many OU Law students are awarded conditional scholarships?